-We may be required to record a charge to earnings if we must reassess our goodwill or amortizable intangible assets arising from acquisitions.
+We may be required to record a significant charge to earnings if we are required to reassess our goodwill or other amortizable intangible assets arising from acquisitions.

-We are required under generally accepted accounting principles to review our amortizable intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
-Goodwill is required to be tested for impairment at least annually.
-Factors that may be considered a change in circumstances indicating that the carrying value of our amortizable intangible assets may not be recoverable include a decline in stock price and market capitalization and slower growth rates in our industry.
-We may be required to record a charge to earnings in our financial statements during the period in which any impairment of our goodwill or amortizable intangible assets is determined.
-As of December 31, 2007, our goodwill and amortizable intangible assets arising from acquisitions were approximately \$61.7 million.
+We are required under GAAP to review our amortizable intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
+Goodwill is required to be tested for impairment annually, or more frequently if facts and circumstances warrant a review.
+Factors that may be considered a change in circumstances indicating that the carrying value of our amortizable intangible assets may not be recoverable include a decline in stock price and market capitalization and slower or declining growth rates in our industry.
+We may be required to record a significant charge to earnings in our financial statements during the period in which any impairment of our goodwill or amortizable intangible assets is determined.